Kansas City–style barbecue: Gates and Sons

-Other notable restaurants
+Other restaurants

 Fiorella's Jack Stack Barbecue

-Fiorella's Jack Stack Barbecue had its beginnings as the second restaurant in the Smokestack BBQ chain, which Russ Fiorella, Sr. had started in 1957.
+Fiorella's Jack Stack Barbecue had its beginnings as the second restaurant in the Smokestack BBQ chain, which Russ Fiorella Sr. had started in 1957.
 Fiorella's eldest son Jack worked with his father until 1974, when he and his wife Delores opened their own Smokestack location in the Martin City neighborhood of south Kansas City.

 Eventually Jack, along with his wife and children, decided to expand their menu selections, adding non-traditional barbecue menu items like hickory-grilled steaks, lamb ribs, crown prime beef ribs, and fresh, hickory-grilled seafood, along with an extensive wine and bar selection.

 They also began offering a higher level of comfort and service than most people were accustomed to at a barbecue restaurant.
 Smokestack BBQ in Martin City soon became one of the most successful restaurants in the Kansas City metro.
 In 1996, Jack Fiorella was named Restaurateur of the Year by the Greater Kansas City Restaurant Association.

-By the mid-1990s, Jack Fiorella decided to replicate the success of his Martin City Smokestack restaurant.
+By the mid-1990s, Jack Fiorella replicated the success of his Martin City Smokestack restaurant.

 Other members of the Fiorella family told Jack that he was not permitted to use the Smokestack name for his new restaurant, so both the new restaurant (opened in 1997 in Overland Park, Kansas) and Jack's existing restaurant in Martin City dropped the Smokestack name and were rebranded as Fiorella's Jack Stack Barbecue.
 They also opened a full-service catering operation in Martin City and their third location in the historic Freight House building in the Crossroads Arts District.

 They began shipping their barbecue nationwide in 2000, and in October 2006 they opened a fourth location on The Country Club Plaza.
 In 2014, a fifth Jack Stack restaurant opened in Lee's Summit, Missouri.

 The original Smokestack chain closed its last remaining location in 2012.

 Fiorella's Jack Stack Barbecue has been featured on The Food Network and The History Channel, and has been rated as among the best barbecue in the United States by several national organizations and magazines.
 Most notably, the Zagat Survey has named it the "#1 Barbecue House in the Country."